UniMath/agda-unimath/HOWTO-INSTALL.md

 ## Tutorials for Agda

-If you're new to Agda, see the
+If you're new to Agda, there are several resources available to help you learn the basics and become proficient in using the language.
+We recommend starting with the
 [list of tutorials](https://agda.readthedocs.io/en/latest/getting-started/tutorial-list.html)
-to learn how to use Agda.
+provided on the Agda documentation page.

 ## Editor Setup